 Men who are interested in, practice, or teach any of the mental, physical, philosophical, or spiritual systems or disciplines from the East or the West.

 Among these are yoga, meditation, martial arts, breathwork, multiple esoteric practices, or any of the hundreds of other self-improvement, personal growth, awakening, contemplative, or transformative practices.
 Seekers from all disciplines and traditions can benefit from a deep appreciation and felt sense of the structures and energies that are located in the core.
-The pelvic floor, the pelvic bowl, the abdomen, and the low back are structures that not only generate physical power but are also the structures within which reside several key centers that generate, coordinate, and distribute vital energy.
-Tuning into, expanding, shifting, and circulating these energies can have major physical, mental, and spiritual benefits, which in turn can deepen one's practice - and core bodywork can facilitate or contribute to this process.
+The pelvic floor, the pelvic bowl, the abdomen, and the low back are structures that not only generate physical power but also generate, coordinate, and distribute vital energy via energy centers (chakras are but one example of these phenomena) and pathways that lie within or course through the core.
+Tuning into, expanding, shifting, and circulating these energies can have major physical, mental, and spiritual benefits, which in turn can deepen one's practice.
+Core bodywork can facilitate and enhance this process.

 References